slerman12/Help-me/1-Sam.md

 “Who is —“

 There’s no answer because the person writing this doesn’t know.
 The observer knows, but he doesn’t write with language, he doesn’t speak with tone of voice, he doesn’t detach the symbols from the reality that is his skin and whole.

----

-Pork barrel:

-Anytime I say "I", I also hear "You".
-Anytime I say "You", I also hear "I".
-This means any accusation I make has an internal recrimination, and I consider every angle of hypocricy, even completely ridiculous, to the extent that my limited awareness affords, and the harshest judgements are always on myself.
-This isn't good, but it means that my judgement/perception processes can't be hypocritical.

-If a meaning doesn't make sense, consider the best-faith judgement you can.
-There always feels like more context than is known.

-Oh, and what is perceived as subterfuge might be/is probably **extremely sincere**